IV/ Reconfiguration of the Field of Knowledge

 If axiology were to emerge as a new discipline, it would likely lead to a reconfiguration of the field of knowledge.
 Axiology may not merely position itself alongside existing disciplines but could establish various complex connections with them.

-Some disciplines may even become obsolete if axiology proves more adept at addressing issues they once aimed to solve.
+Some disciplines may even become obsolete if axiology proves more adept at addressing issues they once sought to resolve.
 Aesthetics, for example, might be one such discipline.
-Let us now examine whether aesthetics retains its legitimacy within this newly reconfigured knowledge field.
+Let us now examine whether aesthetics retains its legitimacy within this newly reconfigured field of knowledge.

 1/ Questioning the Legitimacy of Aesthetics and the Concept of Beauty